How to Speed Up your Slow Windows PC?

 #24 Turn off Windows Features

-Windows 10 brings several optional features which seem not important* such as .MET, Powershell, Telnet and more.
+Windows 10 brings several optional features which seem not important* such as .NET, Powershell, Telnet and more.

 - Just press Windows + X to access Program and features and click ‘Turn Windows features on or off’.